FRC-Utilities/QDriverStation/README.md

 The actual code that moves and manages a FRC robot is found in a [separate library](https://github.com/WinT-3794/QDriverStation/tree/master/lib/DriverStation), which you can use in your own Qt projects or change it to support older (and future) communication protocols.
 Please check the [progress](https://github.com/WinT-3794/QDriverStation#progress) section for more info.

+### Wiki

+We are also in the process of creating a [wiki](https://github.com/WinT-3794/QDriverStation/wiki) for this project.
+The idea behind this is for programmers and users alike to understand how our application and the FRC Communication protocol work.

+To visit the wiki, please [click here](https://github.com/WinT-3794/QDriverStation/wiki).

 ### Supported platforms

 #### Destktop version